JamesAngeles21/MemeDatingAPP/README.md

 ## Usage
 In order to add a new table, one must implement Django [Models](https://docs.djangoproject.com/en/3.0/topics/db/models/), [Serializers](https://www.django-rest-framework.org/api-guide/serializers/), and [Viewsets](https://www.django-rest-framework.org/api-guide/viewsets/)
-Run the same migration commands above and check on MySQL Workbench to verify that tables were created correctly
+Run the same migration commands above and check on MySQL Workbench to verify that tables were created correctly Make sure to also add the viewset to the urls.py file in the green_tea_dating folder

 ## Testing
 There are two ways to test your code: